Natural Bridge

 The safe answer to the question "how old is Natural Bridge" is that it was formed a long time ago.
 The rock itself was deposited around 450 million years ago, when the edge of the continental plate was under the Sauk Sea.
 During the Ordovician period, a thick accumulation of limestone developed on the ocean bottom as marine plankton and larger creatures with calcium-rich shells died.

 In later collisions of tectonic plates, the limestone was buried by other sediments and shoved around.
-Magnesium in the groundwater joined with the calcium to convert the limestone into dolomite, with a chemical composition of CaMg(CO3)2.
+Magnesium atomes joined with the calcium atoms, perhaps as the limestone was exposed near the surface of seawater, to convert the limestone into dolomite with a chemical composition of CaMg(CO3)2.

 Geologists map the bedrock of Natural Bridge in Rockbridge County as part of the Beekmantown Formation.
 It forms a remnant arch, overlying the Chepultepec Formation through which Cedar Creek flows.11